skyish242/Plogathon/README.md

 ![image](https://github.com/skyish242/CSC2102-PSD2/assets/99416793/cf865b91-f40c-4f87-a310-c6bbcefa53c4)

 ## Plogathon

-Pang Zi Jian Adrian <br>
+- Pang Zi Jian Adrian (*2200692*)
-Peter Febrianto Afandy <br>
+- Peter Febrianto Afandy (*2200959*)
-Tng Jian Rong <br>
-Muhammad Nur Dinie Bin Aziz <br>
+- Muhammad Nur Dinie Bin Aziz (*2200936*)
+- Tng Jian Rong (*2201014*)
-Lionel Sim Wei Xian <br>
+- Lionel Sim Wei Xian (*2201132*)
-Ryan Lai Wei Shao <br>
+- Ryan Lai Wei Shao (*2201159*)

 ## Overview
+Plogathon is an innovative mobile application designed to revolutionize waste management and promote recycling through plogging - an exercise introduced in Sweden back in 2016 that combines both jogging and picking up litter.
+Despite the [increased interest](https://www.straitstimes.com/singapore/environment/plogging-more-keeping-fit-while-clearing-litter) of plogging in Singapore, activities are currently organised using manual means such as Facebook groups.
+Plogathon aims to streamline this process to promote the adoption of plogging, together with recycling.

-Welcome to our innovative Plogathon application designed to revolutionize waste management and promote recycling through the engaging activity of plogging!
-Our app integrates cutting-edge machine learning 'Zero Shot' to classify recyclable items in real-time during your plogging sessions, then guiding you to nearby recycling bins for proper disposal.
-Developed using Flutter for seamless mobile experience and leveraging cloud-native computing for efficient data processing, our project aligns with several Sustainable Development Goals (SDGs), fostering a cleaner planet and advocating for good health and personal well-being.
-Join us in making a Cleaner World for tomorrow, One stride at a time!
+Plogathon integrates cutting-edge technologies to guide users to nearby recycling bins for proper waste disposal, as well as machine learning to determine the recyclability of items in real-time during plogging sessions.
+The mobile application is developed using Flutter to provide a seamless mobile experience, and leverages on cloud-native computing for efficient data processing.

+Plogathon aligns with several of the United Nations' Sustainable Development Goals (SDGs), fostering a cleaner planet and advocating for good health and personal well-being.

 | Goal   |      Implementation      |
 |----------|-------------|